lyz-code/blue-book/docs/coding/python/python_project_template/python_docker.md

 author: Lyz
 ---

 Docker is a popular way to distribute applications.
-Assuming that all required dependencies are set in the `setup.py`,we're going to create an image with these
+Assuming that you've set all required dependencies in the `setup.py`, we're going to create an image with these
 properties:

-* *Run by an unprivileged user*: Create an unprivileged user with permissions to execute our program.
+* *Run by an unprivileged user*: Create an unprivileged user with permissions to run our program.
 * Robust to vulnerabilities: Don't use Alpine as it's known to react slow to new vulnerabilities.
 Use a base of Debian instead.
 * Smallest possible: Use Docker multi build step.
-Create a `builder` Docker that will execute `pip install`, but only copy the required executables to the final image.
+Create a `builder` Docker that will run `pip install` and copies the required executables to the final image.

 ```Dockerfile